CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 **How about storing everything in one big table as shown below?
 Why isn't it a good idea?**

 A customer could have several bookings.
 If the customer changes their telephone number, you would have to update every single rows for this customer with their new number, which is more prone to errors.
 As a general rule, try to avoid duplication of data, and instead design your system in a way that you have a single source of truth for each piece of data.
+The example below is **NOT** a good design.

 <!-- ![combined-diagram](combined-diagram.png) -->
 <p align="center">
   <img src="combined-diagram.png" display="block" width="60%"/>
 </p>

 ### Check your PostgreSQL installation

 Open a terminal in your laptop and verify the command `psql` returns the version of PostgreSQL.
 In psql, you can type use the command `help` to show the help menu.
 Within the command prompt, you can enter SQL statements and run them against PostgreSQL.

+## Communicating with the database using SQL

+### Creating a table

+TODO

+### Inserting data

+TODO

+### Retrieving data

+TODO

 ## ========== OLD CLASS BELOW ============

 ## LESSON 1C: CREATING A TABLE